IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 normal Bluetooth practice.

-For packets using the LE Uncoded PHYs (LE 1M PHY and LE 2M PHY) as defined in the Bluetooth Core Specification v5.2, Volume 6, Part B, Section 2.1, the LE Packet is represented as the four-octet access address, immediately followed by the PDU and CRC; it does not include the preamble.
+For packets using the LE Uncoded PHYs (LE 1M PHY and LE 2M PHY) as defined in Volume 6, Part B, Section 2.1 of {{Bluetooth-Core}}, the LE Packet is represented as the four-octet access address, immediately followed by the PDU and CRC; it does not include the preamble.

-For packets using the LE Coded PHY as defined in the Bluetooth Core Specification v5.2, Volume 6, Part B, Section 2.2, the LE Packet is represented as the four-octet access address, followed by the Coding Indicator (CI), stored in a one-octet field with the lower 2 bits containing the CI value, immediately followed by the PDU and the CRC; it does not include the preamble.
+For packets using the LE Coded PHY as defined in Volume 6, Part B, Section 2.2 of {{Bluetooth-Core}}, the LE Packet is represented as the four-octet access address, followed by the Coding Indicator (CI), stored in a one-octet field with the lower 2 bits containing the CI value, immediately followed by the PDU and the CRC; it does not include the preamble.
 Packets using the LE Coded PHY are represented in an uncoded form, so the TERM1 and TERM2 coding terminators are not included in the LE packet field.

 ## LINKTYPE_BLUETOOTH_LINUX_MONITOR